Zezombye/blog/articles/fundamentals.md

 a.
 Where do you fall on the political compass? (https://www.politicalcompass.org/test)
 b.
 How do you evaluate the next 20+ years of the country you want to live in?
 Do you think it is overall trending upwards or downwards?
 c.
 Which candidate did you vote for in the last election, if any?
 (Careful about tribalism.
 Don’t rule out your partner just because they didn’t vote for your candidate, but evaluate what brought them to vote for them.)
 d.
+How involved are you in politics?
+e.
 What is your stance on abortion and why?
-e.
+f.
 What do you think of the Covid-19 pandemic?
 Did you get the vaccine?

 ## 10. Health
 a.
 What is your relationship to fitness and food?
 b.
 Do you have any STDs?
 c.
 Do you have any addiction?
 (To porn, gambling, drugs, alcohol, video games, social media…) What have you done so far to fight it?
 d.
 Do you have any chronic illness that significantly impacts your life, or any kind of disability (autism, ADHD, infertility, BPD…)?
 e.
-Do you have any trauma ?
+Do you have any trauma?
 (From childhood, past relationships…)
 f.
 How is your mental health currently?